/user/kayd @ devops :~$ cat sed-in-ci-cd-pipelines.md

 6. Pipeline-Specific Recipes

 The patterns above are platform-agnostic.
-Here are the three I’ve shipped most often.
+Here are three of the most common recipes.

 GitHub Actions: Helm chart version from a tag